 People often ask me why is there a conference only for women; isn’t the day we have no such conference – the time we have truly achieved equality?
 I do agree with this thought.
 But, to me this conference is not a celebration “for minority” but a celebration of the fact, as to how far we have come from being termed the minority.

-Grace Hopper Conference is the world’s largest conference for women in computing that has grown from a mere 500 women who came together in 1994 to 15,000 plus participants this year.
+Grace Hopper Celebration is the world’s largest conference for women in computing that has grown from a mere 500 women who came together in 1994 to 15,000 plus participants this year.
 This truly highlights the progress we are making on closing the gap between men and women in the field of Computing.
 It is needless to say how motivating and inspiring it was to learn about some wonderful women in the field and the contributions they have been making.

 I had the opportunity to represent Qualcomm and be part of this amazing conference for the second time.
 I was introduced to this conference by fellow engineer Molly Nicholas, with whom I had collaborated on the idea of designing a hardware called Qbadge in the year 2015 – added wireless connectivity to the Hardware – (what I do best, of course ! ;)) and also some new neo-pixel patterns to light up the badge (check video below).
-This was one of the few times, I had designed something on a basic breadboard and tested (pic1 below).
+This was one of the few times, I had designed something on a basic breadboard and tested (pic below).
 It’s awesome what you explore and do when you collaborate.

 Qualcomm hosted a Hackathon event that utilized the Qbadge hardware again in 2016.
 I was excited to be part of this event, to meet and answer the questions from the participants – young women engineers chosen from across the United States.
 The idea was to have a useful social interaction, make it a learning experience for the girls by exposing them to low level programming.
 We had them edit the programs loaded on the badges, while they solved some hackathon clues.